-There has been a stream of research into parametric MINLP, which also focus on MINLPs with some varying parameters.
-Parametric MINLP builds upon concepts from parametric mixed-integer linear programming (MILP), and for more details on parametric MILP we refer to, e.g., \cite{dua2000algorithm,Gal_1995,mitsos2009parametric}.
-To the best of the authors' knowledge, the work on parametric MINLP has been focusing on the case where the integer variables, here denoted by $y$, exclusively appear linearly and so-called right hand side scalarization.
-This means that the constraints are assumed to be of the form $g(x) + Ay \leq b + F\lambda$, where $\lambda$ is the scalarization parameter, e.g., see \cite{Acevedo_Salgueiro_2003,Dua_2009,Papalexandri_Dimkou_1998}.
-But, the main difference compared to our work is that in parametric MINLP the aim is to describe the optimal solution as a function of the parameter.
+There has been a stream of research into parametric MINLP, which also focuses on MINLPs with some varying parameters.
+Parametric MINLP builds upon concepts from parametric MILP, and for more details on parametric MILP we refer to, e.g., \cite{dua2000algorithm,Gal_1995,mitsos2009parametric}.
+To the best of the authors' knowledge, the work on parametric MINLP has been focusing on the case where the integer variables, here denoted by $y$, exclusively appear linearly and on so-called right hand side parametrization.
+This means that the constraints are assumed to be of the form $g(x) + Ay \leq b + F\lambda$, where $\lambda$ is the parametrization parameter, e.g., see \cite{Acevedo_Salgueiro_2003,Dua_2009,Papalexandri_Dimkou_1998}.
+However, the main difference compared to our work is that in parametric MINLP the aim is to describe the optimal solution as a function of the parameter.
 Our focus is to efficiently solve the problem for different values of the parameters.
-We choose the term \textit{parametrized} MINLP to clarify the difference from the term \textit{parametric}, used for example in parametric programming.
+We choose the term \textit{parameterized} MINLP to clarify the difference from the term \textit{parametric}, used for example in parametric programming.
 Furthermore, we do not enforce restrictions on the integer variables to appear linearly in the problem.

-One class of problems that initially sparked our interest in parametrized MINLPs are multiobjective MINLP problems.
-By solving a multiobjective problem using scalarization techniques, we obtained a parametrized MINLP with a highly structured change between problems.
+Multiobjective MINLP is a class of problems that initially sparked our interest in parameterized MINLPs.
+By solving a multiobjective problem using scalarization techniques, we obtain a parameterized MINLP with a highly structured change between problems.
 This leads to a sequence of MINLPs where each problem can be computationally challenging to solve.
 Therefore, warm-starting techniques are of great interest in the multiobjective problem setting.